robbert-vdh/yabridge/README.md

 ### Search path setup

-If you're using the _copy-based_ installation method and you're not using any of the AUR packages, then you may have to modify your _login shell_'s `PATH` environment variable so that yabridge is able to find the files in the directory you've extracted yabridge's files to.
+This section is only relevant if you're using the _copy-based_ installation method and your yabridge files are located somewhere other than in `~/.local/share/yabridge`.
+If you're using one of the AUR packages then you can also skip this section.

+Yabridge needs to know where it can find `yabridge-host.exe`.
+By default yabridge will search your through search path as well as in `~/.local/share/yabridge` if that exists.
+When loading yabridge from a non-standard location, such as when building from source, you may have to modify your _login shell_'s `PATH` environment variable so that yabridge is able to find its files.
 Yabridgectl will automatically check whether this is set up correctly when you run `yabridgectl sync`, and it will show a warning if it detects any issues. _If you do not see such a warning after running `yabridgectl sync`, then you can skip this section._

-To do this, you'll want to add yabridge's installation directory to your login shell's `PATH` environment variable.
+To set this, you'll want to add yabridge's installation directory to your login shell's `PATH` environment variable.
 If you're unsure what your login shell is, then you can open a terminal and run `echo $SHELL` to find out.
 For the below examples I'll assume you're using the default installation location at